 Here are some easy glitter arts and crafts ideas to use in the classroom or just a fun craft for kids at home.
 Rainbow crafts are fun during St. Patrick’s Day or any time of year and these are perfect for all ages from Kindergarten up to school age children.

-If you’re looking for some easy rainbow glitter arts and crafts this is a fun one that most children can make.
-If it is St. Patrick’s Day this ribbon craft is fun to make and then take outside and let the breeze do the rest while the kids are running and letting the rainbow wand flow in the wind.
-If you have a Kindergarten class this is fun, a little messy for sure with the glitter, but nothing a vacuum can’t clean up. 😉
+If you’re looking for some easy rainbow glitter arts and crafts this is a fun one.
+Most children of all ages can make them.
+If it is St. Patrick’s Day this ribbon craft is fun to make.
+Then take outside and let the breeze do the rest while the kids are running and letting the rainbow wand flow in the wind.
+If you have a Kindergarten class this is fun.
+A little messy for sure with the glitter, but nothing a vacuum can’t clean up. 😉

 If you want to omit the glitter you could do so and substitute markers or coloring the rainbow with crayons if you prefer.
 It does take some accuracy as far as creating the glitter rainbow is concerned so it is up to you and the ages of the children you’re working with for sure.